yoannfleurydev/hateoas-spring-boot/README.md

-# Hateaos Spring Boot
+# HATEOAS Spring Boot

-Small Spring Boot project based on Spring Boot 2.0.4 that probably included a bug from Spring HATEOAS 0.25.0
+Small Spring Boot project based on Spring Boot 2.0.4 that probably include a bug from Spring HATEOAS 0.25.0

 ## Configure